maheshcontrib/gitassignment/README.md

 #### Getting hands-on using Git Basics
 1. Signup to GitHub using you Gmail ID
 2. Create a repo with name `ncrwork`
-3. Set basic global configuration
+3. Set basic global configuration for username and email ID
     ```bash
-    touch main.c
+    git config --global user.name “Mahesh Patil”
+    git config --global user.name “maheshcontrib@gmail.com”
     ```
+    > Replace with your `name` and `email`
-4. Clone the repo
+4. Set configuration for preety colors on the console
     ```bash
+    git config --global color.ui auto
+    ```
+5. Clone the repo
+    ```bash
     git clone https://github.com/maheshcontrib/ncrwork
     ```
-5. Create a folder `arith`.
+6. Create a folder `arith`.
 Inside the folder create file `main.c`.
     ```bash
     touch main.c
     ```
-6. See the status of repo
+7. See the status of repo
     ```bash
     git status
     ```
-7. Tell git to stage the file and keep it tracked
+8. Tell git to stage the file and keep it tracked
     ```bash
     git add main.c
     ```
-8. Check status again.
+9. Check status again.
 Note the difference.
-9. Commit the change
+10. Commit the change
     ```bash
     git commit -m "Added main file for the project"
     ```
-10. Check status again.
+11. Check status again.
 Note the difference.
-11. Have a look at the repo on the web browser.
+12. Have a look at the repo on the web browser.
 It should be empty.
 ```bash
     git status
 ```
-12. Push the commits to the remote repo
+13. Push the commits to the remote repo
 ```bash
     git push
 ```
-13. Have a look at the repo on the web browser.
+14. Have a look at the repo on the web browser.
 It should contain `main.c`.

 #### Add new feature to the code for adding two integers.
 1. Find how many branches exists